4:30PM - 6:30PM

 As students progress, the focus will shift towards brainstorming ideas that they can craft into speeches.
 This involves coming up with opinions on various topics, which students are then required to back up through a range of different speaking activities.

 Forming Persuasive Speeches

-Our classes vary in size every term depending on how many bookings we receive – however, the maximum size of our Public Speaking Wallabies class is around eight students with one coach.
+Our classes vary in size every workshop depending on how many bookings we receive – however, the maximum size of our Public Speaking Wallabies class is around eight students with one coach.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!

 By the end of each program, students will have:

 Highly recommendable.
 My daughter is learning thick and fast, and enjoys the sessions very much.
 The staff is highly qualified, also another remarkable point is great communication with parents and students.